 Banking, Money and Taxes in Russia

-The official currency in Russia is the Ruble (Rouble), which is abbreviated as RUB.
-Each ruble is divided into 100 kopecks (copecks)
+The official currency in Russia is the Ruble, which is abbreviated as RUB.
+Each ruble is divided into 100 kopecks.

 Banking in Russia

-There are ten major banks in Russia, most of them state-run, and though their service provision has become more comprehensive over the years, there are still reports that their policy is outdated.
-For example, Sberbank, the largest bank in Russia, has more than 98,000 outlets in the country, but still grants pensioners booklets, rather than cards, and in some situations requires you to go to the branch in which you opened your account to perform certain operations.
+There are a number of major banks in Russia, most of them state-run, and though their service provision has become more comprehensive over the years, there are still reports that their policy is outdated.

 Banking hours vary, but are normally from 9am to 6pm, Monday to Friday.
 Some banks are also open from 9am to 3pm on Saturdays.